opencog/atomspace/Design-Notes-C.md

 vardecls stranded inside of function bodies.
 This is fixed with the `PrenexLink`, which inherits from `RewriteLink`, and provides some additional code to move variables out, and create a final expression that is in prenex form.
-This typpically is triggered by inference rules for function composition.
+This typically is triggered by inference rules for function composition.
 For example, suppose we have functions (lambdas) `f(x,y)` and `g(z,w)` and we wish to create `f(x,g(z,w))` This requires moving the embedded vars `z,w` to the left, so that the